 You can pop the cake layers into the freezer for half an hour or overnight.
 They’ll still be fresh and ready for frosting.

-Set out your cake turntable with a cake circle on it.
-Then pipe or spread a dollop of your frosting onto a cake circle to act as glue to hold the layer in place.
+Step 1: Start to Stack Layers: Set out your cake turntable with a cake circle on it.
+Then use pipe or spread a dollop of your frosting onto a cake circle to act as glue to hold the layer in place.
 Set first lemon berry cake layer on top of that.

-With your piping bag, evenly spread roughly 20% of your frosting on top of the bottom layer.
-Place second cake layer on top of the first, repeating the same steps, and then add your third layer.
+Step 2: With your piping bag and mascarpone frosting, evenly spread roughly 20% of your frosting on top of the bottom layer.
+Place second cake layer on top of the first, repeating the same steps, and then add your final layer of cake.

-Then, starting from the base of the cake, drag your piping bag in circles around the cake until the sides and top are mostly covered.
-Because the design is semi-naked and more rustic, you should leave some openings in the frosting.
+Step 3: Start Frosting: Starting from the base of the cake, drag your piping bag in circles around the cake until the sides and top are mostly covered.
+To recreate this semi-naked and more rustic look, leave some openings in the frosting.

 Because mascarpone is a more delicate ingredient, if over-beaten, it can become runny.
 Avoid this by mixing the frosting together only until combined – no need to keep whipping once ingredients are all incorporated together.